python-restx/flask-restx/doc/parsing.rst

 -----------------------

 Sometimes, you need more than a primitive type to handle input validation.
-The :mod:`~flask_restplus.inputs` module provides some common type handling like:
+The :mod:`~flask_restx.inputs` module provides some common type handling like:

 - :func:`~inputs.boolean` for wider boolean handling
 - :func:`~inputs.ipv4` and :func:`~inputs.ipv6` for IP adresses